 In addition to good old-fashioned heart, hard work and determination, Doug attributes much of his professional achievement to his willingness to collaborate with others.
 “I’ve always surrounded myself with people who complement my skills,” he said.
 I know myself well, my strengths as well as my weaknesses, and build my team around that.
 You can’t give up, and you can’t run a thriving company alone.
 It’s all about the team.”

-YLG also looks to Jesse of Fourscore Business Law as a key advisor.
+YLG also looks to Fourscore Business Law as a key advisor.
 “Raising capital is complicated and the laws are always changing, and if you’re not careful you can do it wrong and violate federal code,” Doug explained.
 “That’s why it’s imperative to consult with knowledgeable corporate counsel during the structuring process.
-As an attorney experienced in startup business and B Corporation standards, Jesse understands all the nuances and stages of a fast-growing company like ours.”
+The lawyers we’ve worked with at Fourscore have shown their experience in startup business and B corporation standards, and understand all the nuances and stages of a fast-growing company like ours.”